blueCFD/Core/UserGuide.md

 **Notes**:

-* The installation steps are very similar for blueCFD-Core 2017, therefore this video is still representative.
+* The installation steps are very similar for blueCFD-Core 2017 and 2020, therefore this video is still representative.

 * If you already have 2016-1 installed, you can update by running the installer for 2016-2 and use the same installation steps.
 The installer should